-Admission to selected majors.
-Although Texas law offers automatic admission to the University for eligible undergraduate applicants, it does not guarantee admission to an applicant's selected major.
-All undergraduate applicants are considered on a competitive basis for admission to their requested majors.
+Admission to requested majors.
+Although Texas law offers automatic admission to the University for eligible undergraduate applicants, it does not guarantee admission to an applicant's requested major.
+All undergraduate applicants are considered on a competitive basis for admission to the majors they request.